kulkarni8888/Mess-Food-Management/README.md

 App Contains four card breakfast , lunch , evening snacks , dinners .
 Each card is having menu items and timer to response.
 Every card updated after deadline passed with provided menu for next day .
 The order of card is as per upcoming event (breakfast,lunch,dinner) .
 You can share your coupons amongs your friends circle.

+App using Google Firebase For data syncing , local json file is used for menu , card view are used for UI/UX.

 ###### Home page
 <img src="homescreen.png" width="250" height = "400">